 Teaching for ATP enhanced my skills and knowledge as a pilot, without question.
 I was fully invested.
 Not only that, but I really cared about my own and my students’ performance.
 I tried to be the best CFI I could be so that my students were always over-prepared.

 The learning curve was steep, but I had a strong foundation and work ethic from ATP.
-It was especially difficult because the plane was new to Horizon.
+It was especially difficult because the plane was also new to Horizon.
 So, the Check Pilots were learning as we were too.
 In the end, I made it through without any failures, and I hit the line immediately after IOE (Initial Operating Experience).

 This was a HUGE milestone in my life.
 I reminisce about the moment I decided to become a pilot and it still amazes me that I have come this far in such a short amount of time.